 Pardon my French, but people really fucking hated the (#1) Daiya Dairy Free mac.
 They also really hated the (#6) Lentil Pasta.
 People hated the latter so much they stood nearby the whole time, watching people take a bite and grimace.

 But, anyway, after we tabulated all of the scores, we announced the winners:

 What happened to the rest of the mac?

 As a bonus, I realized at the end I made far, far too much macaroni and cheese for this party (something about fluid ounces vs. weight ounces… I’m an artist, not a math person).
-Beca and I bagged up the rest of the mac ‘n’ cheese and passed it out to the homeless in a nearby park.
+Beca and I bagged up the rest of the mac ‘n’ cheese and passed it out to folks.
 Except #6 and #1.
 We threw that shit away.